amal-thomson/pixelphraser-commercetools-connector/README.md

   </a><br>
 </p>

-The PixelPhraser CT Connector is an innovative tool that automates the creation of engaging product descriptions for new products in CommerceTools.
-Utilizing CommerceTools' event architecture, it leverages Google Cloud Vision AI to analyze product images, ensuring that the generated descriptions are relevant to the visual content.
-Integrated with Google's Generative AI, the connector produces high-quality descriptions based on the data derived from image analysis.
-Additionally, a Custom Application enhances the review process, allowing customers to efficiently accept or reject descriptions with advanced search capabilities, streamlining product management and boosting customer engagement.
+The PixelPhraser - Commercetools Connector automates product description creation, leveraging Google Cloud Vision AI and Generative AI to analyze product images and generate detailed, engaging descriptions.
+This solution interprets images to identify objects, colors, and sentiments, transforming this data into informative and SEO-friendly descriptions.
+A custom application within the Commercetools platform allows customers to review and approve or reject these AI-generated descriptions, ensuring quality and consistency.
+This streamlines the description creation process, enhancing efficiency and improving the accuracy and engagement of product content, ultimately driving sales and boosting customer satisfaction.

+Additionally, the connector supports translation of product descriptions into multiple locales.
+These translations can be easily configured and managed directly from the Commercetools Merchant Center, allowing businesses to effortlessly scale content across regions and languages.